 KLAMATH-WEED STAGE LINE was operating in the mid 1920s out of Klamath Falls, Oregon.
 M.R.
 Rohn was the registered contact.

 KLUG BUS SERVICE was founded in 1957 by Lou Klug in Cincinnati, Ohio.
 It was purchased in 2015 and renamed Queen City Transportation.
 It runs school buses and charters.

-KNOXVILLE TRANSIT LINE In 1938 the Tennessee Coach Company buys Knoxville’s public transportation system and changes its name to Knoxville Transit Lines.
+KNOXVILLE TRANSIT LINE In 1938 the Tennessee Coach Company bought out Knoxville’s public transportation system and changes its name to Knoxville Transit Lines.
 In 1967 the company was sold to the City of Knoxville, Tennessee.
 Its name was changed to Knoxville Transit Corporation.
 The badge is a single threaded post.

-KOKOMO-MUNCIE TRANSIT COMPANY was a freight company operating in Kokomo, Indian in 1920.
-In September 1925 it petitioned for a certificate of public convenience to operate a bus line from Kokomo to Muncie, Indian.
+KOKOMO-MUNCIE TRANSIT COMPANY was a freight company operating in Kokomo, Indiana, in 1920.
+In September 1925 it petitioned for a certificate of public convenience to operate a bus line from Kokomo to Muncie, Indiana.
 There is no record of the outcome of that petition or if the company ever operated as an intercity bus company.

 KROSS & MILTON BUS LINE ran in 1932 in Clay City, Indiana.

 CHARLES KUPPINGER STAGE LINE was operating in the mid 1920s out of Lakeport, California.

 BUS COMPANIES BEGINNING WITH THE LETTER “L”